Transportation to Training Sites

 - Traveling to and from St. Mary’s takes priority over other local errands.

-- It is the responsibility of the students sharing the vehicle to determine a method for fueling the vehicle.
+- It is the responsibility of the students sharing the vehicle to determine how much each student will contribute to purchasing fuel for the vehicles.
 UVM is not responsible for the cost of fuel.

-- If the vehicle is involved in an accident or receives a ticket, the student driver must notify the Associate Dean for Clinical Education within the first 24 hours following the incident.
+- If the vehicle is involved in an accident or is ticketed, the medical student must notify the Office of Medical Student Education within the first 24 hours following the incident.

 - Only approved UVM drivers are allowed to drive the vehicles.
 If an individual who is not approved is found to be operating a vehicle, this will be considered a professionalism issue and appropriate action will be taken.